Lusca Irish Wine

 How to get it

 The only place which stocks our complete selection of varieties in both bottle sizes is us!
-We can sell you the wine if you visit us in Lusk, or we can post the wine anywhere within the EU if you contact us.
+We can sell you the wine if you visit us in Lusk, or we can post the wine anywhere in Ireland if you contact us.
 The outlets listed below might not have the bottle size or the variety which you are looking for.

 If you would like to reserve wine which is not yet bottled, you can contact us and we can discuss it with you.
 Since some of the wines are at present made in very tiny annual amounts like 25 or 50 bottles, this could be a useful way to secure some for yourself before it is sold out.

-If you need the wine sent further afield, to the US for example, then please contact www.winesonthegreen.com - they can send it anywhere in the world.
+If you need the wine sent further afield, within the EU or even to the US for example, then please contact www.winesonthegreen.com - they can send it anywhere in the world.

-Irish wine made entirely from grapes grown on our vineyard in Lusk.
-Ireland's only available wine, made from Cab Sauv/ Merlot/ Rondo/ Dunkelfelder/ Sauv Blanc/ Schonburger
+Irish wine made entirely from grapes grown on our vineyard in Lusk, made from Cabernet Sauvignon/ Merlot/ Rondo/ Dunkelfelder.

 - Apple Juice